zoltan-langsfeld/zoltan-langsfeld.github.io/_posts/2023-11-20-documentation.markdown

 * We're responsible for accelerating the speed and accuracy of communication between teams/stakeholders.
 Having precise documentation can help achieve this goal.
 * We must ensure people will use our product.
 Lacking proper documentation could lead to potential customers deciding to use a different product instead or implement their custom solution.

 After realizing that we had to improve the current state of our documentation, we researched how engineers record information at other companies and open-source projects.
-We explored how documentation is written at Google by reading the corresponding chapter in the book [Software Engineering at Google](https://abseil.io/resources/swe-book/html/ch03.html##documentation-id00039).
-We also researched how engineers record the necessary information on the [Django Python project](https://docs.djangoproject.com/en/4.2/).

-After doing all our research, we concluded that before you start writing or changing existing documentation, you should always ask the following questions.
+After doing all our research, we concluded that before you start writing or changing existing documentation, you should always ask the following [questions] [1]:
 * WHO?
 You need to know the audience, and each document should have a dedicated owner; otherwise, they'll quickly become stale.
 * WHAT?
 What category does the document belong to?
 Is it a tutorial, a reference doc, a how-to guide, or a design doc?
 * WHY?
 What's the purpose of the document?
 What kinds of questions will it answer?